theshazaminator/Catan-Data-Analysis/README.md

         to test.
 After cleaning I ran the the data through scikit-learn data processing AI to get the K-mean which I found to be 1.3 harbors for a winning startegy.
 In conclusion, running this analysis shows that getting at least 1 harbor can lead to a winning strategy.

-  Navigating the repo
               Data folder - contains the CSV to obtain the raw data SQL folder- Querying and cleaning data that generated the CSV files Python folder- Contains the code and machinelearing to run the data analysis
               Catan: The Harbor analysis - Presnetation
               Catan: The Harbor analysis.mp4 - Video demonstartion and presentation

        Each folder has a README file that lets you see what files are what